Transport operators told to pay back millions in state subsidies

 The companies have been ordered to overhaul their subsidy processes and controls.

-The Federal Office of Transportexternal link said it is in contact with state prosecutors to determine whether criminal charges should be pressed against private contractors who won contracts on the transport network.
+The Federal Office of Transportexternal link said it is in contact with state prosecutors to determine whether criminal charges should be pressed in connection to sections of network that link the public network to private company premises.

-An initial audit found discrepancies amounting to a low single-digit million franc sum.
+An initial audit found discrepancies in this areas amounting to a low single-digit million franc sum.
 While the issues mirror those of the Post Office-owned PostBus in some respects, the transport ministry on Friday saidexternal link that the new breaches are not of a comparable scale or dimension as the earlier corruption case.

 The government is undertaking an overhaul of subsidies paid to public transport companies after being roundly criticised for failing to spot the PostBus problems early enough.
 But it has rejected parliamentary committee calls to create a new office to specifically oversee state-owned firms.